roguehistory/Hist_Digh3814/content/en/week/1/instructions.md

 If you make it private, **make sure to 'invite user shawngraham'** to your repository so that I may view it.
 (See the [Github instructions](/week/1/github) for a reminder.)

-1. Being a digital archaeologist means keeping track of what you’ve done, as a gift to your future self (ie, so that when you come back to something, you can pick up where you left off).
+1. Being a digital historian/archaeologist means keeping track of what you’ve done, as a gift to your future self (ie, so that when you come back to something, you can pick up where you left off).
 Make a new text document, and put into it any new terms you’ve encountered, commands you used, error messages you encountered, websites that helped, and so on: this document is a lab notebook, as it were.
 Bullet points and memos-to-self are fine.
 Put this text document into your week one repo on github, along with any other files or digital things you happen to make.
 Call it your ‘notes.md’.

 2. In a new text document, jot down some reflections - narrative, or bullet points, whatever works for you; both are fine.
 Call it ‘journal-week-1.md’ This document also goes into your week one repo on github.